 A friend ate one of these cookies and immediately gushed about how long it's been since she'd had a conga bar (huh?)-which is a cookie-type I hadn't previously heard of.
 Suffice to say this recipe is basically a classic conga bar, (aka blondie) based on the "NYT Chocolate Chip Cookie" recipe.

 When I don't have both bread flour and cake flour around, I use a different recipe for soft and chewy cookies (that other recipe uses only all-purpose flour and cornstarch).
 When I do have bread flour and cake flour, this is the soft and chewy cookie to make!
 I also add cornstarch to these cookies; that is one variation from the NYT cookie recipe.
 And sometimes I use 1/4 cup less butter, too for a less gooey cookie.

 These cookies have a soft center and lightly crunchy outside.
-I bake them in a 9"x13" jelly roll sheet, and cut them into squares. —purduetina
+I bake them in a 9"x13" jelly roll sheet (eta 12-10-18 AIR BAKE STYLE PAN), and cut them into squares. —purduetina

 - In a stand mixer, cream butter and sugars until light and fluffy, about 5 minutes.
 Add eggs and vanilla.
 Mix on low speed and add dry ingredients slowly mixing until just combined.

 - Fold in chocolate chips.
-Add dough to a greased jelly roll pan, pressing dough down and into a shape.
+Add dough to a lightly greased jelly roll pan, pressing dough down and into shape.